 The Don Moore Community Centre is a large scale community centre, constructed in 1968 primarily of brick with long horizontal lengths of glazing and extended eaves.

-A large central hall is considered in scale by stepping

-service rooms down to surrounding streets and park.
+A large central hall is considered in scale by stepping service rooms down to surrounding streets and park.
 Aligned with the corner streets, the building defines the edge of the site.
-The building is in good condition and has many architectural characteristics representative of
+The building is in good condition and has many architectural characteristics representative of the era in which it was built.

 It provides a number of facilities that cater to a diversity of local user groups.
-It is in quite good condition and
+It is in quite good condition and usage rates quite high on the weekends.

 Due to the buildings age a suitably qualified BCA and Access Consultant should be engaged to provide a comprehensive evaluation of BCA and DDA compliance issues.
-Minor upgrades would be required to the build-
+Minor upgrades would be required to the building in general.